Description

 Risk and Exploitability

 The CVSS score of 9.2 categorises the flaw as critical, signalling that exploitation would grant full control over the target environment.
-The EPSS score is not available, so the current exploitation probability cannot be quantified, yet the absence of a KEV listing does not reduce the urgency, because the flaw permits direct execution.
+The EPSS score of 0.00454 indicates a very low exploitation probability.
+The absence of a KEV listing does not reduce the urgency, because the flaw permits direct execution.
 Attackers would most likely target applications that evaluate expressions from external sources, such as user‑configurable scripts or validation rules; the code path is reachable as soon as toJSFunction is called with crafted input.

 Remediation